LearnTeachCode/intro-javascript-class/week-1/1-2-variable-challenges.md

 **Then discuss:**

   1. Which words or symbols can we *change* without breaking the code?
 Which words/symbols need to stay the same?

-  2. Does the *order* of these two lines of code matter?
-In other words, can we switch them around?
-  3. What do you think the equal sign (`=`) means in JavaScript?
+  2. What do you think the equal sign (`=`) means in JavaScript?

-  4. Why do we surround the message with quotation marks?
+  3. Why do we surround the message with quotation marks?
 (Just take a few guesses and discuss together!)

-  5. What is `console`, what is `log`, and what is `console.log`?
+  4. What is `console`, what is `log`, and what is `console.log`?

-  6. And what does the period (`.`) mean in JavaScript?
+  5. And what does the period (`.`) mean in JavaScript?

-  7. Why do we use a pair of parentheses `()` after `console.log` and what would happen if we used `console.log` without any parentheses after it?
+  6. Why do we use a pair of parentheses `()` after `console.log` and what would happen if we used `console.log` without any parentheses after it?

-  8. What are those lines that start with the double slashes (`//`), and what does that symbol mean?
+  7. What are those lines that start with the double slashes (`//`), and what does that symbol mean?
-  9. And what's the deal with those semicolons (`;`)?

 ## Challenge 2: